• Skip to primary navigation

 Mix everything together until the corn is nice and creamy and the ingredients are uniformly mixed.

-Mixing esquites ingredients in a bowl
+Mixing Esquites (Mexican Street Corn Salad) ingredients in a mixing bowl

 Ready to Serve!
 Top with a bit of extra crumbly cheese, fresh cilantro and lime wedges.
 Serve it up!